mert137/BBB-linux-device-driver/02_Character_Driver/README.md

   + Block drivers: data in chunks
   + Network device drivers: Network devices
 - Device files: in /dev fdirectory, devices are accessed throug those fils
-- Character driver accesses data from the device sequentially. i.e., byte by byte (like a stream of characters) not as a chunk of data.
 - Sophisticated buffering strategies are usually not involved in char drivers.
 Because when you write 1 byte, it directly goes to the device without any intermediate buffering, delayed write back, dirty buffer management.
 - Char devices: sensors, RTC, keyboard, serial port, parallel port,...etc.